Lecrapouille/gdcef/README.md

-The `godot-cpp` repository should be cloned **recursively** using the appropriate branch (i.e. do not clone the master as you would end up with headers for the 4.0 version) : `git clone --recursive -b 3.4 https://github.com/godotengine/godot-cpp`.
+The `godot-cpp` repository should be cloned **recursively** using the appropriate branch (i.e. do not clone the master as you would end up with headers for the 4.0 version) : `git clone --recursive -b 3.4 https://github.com/godotengine/godot-cpp` (this project also works for Godot 3.5).
 Recursive cloning will include the appropriate godot-headers used to generate the C++ bindings and will produce this kind of message (useless information have been removed for the clarity of this document):

 ```
 Cloning into 'godot-cpp'...